Uzbekistan: Tennis

-Tennis is a very popular sport in Uzbekistan, especially after Uzbekistan's sovereignty in 1991.
-Uzbekistan has its own Tennis Federation called the "UTF" (Uzbekistan Tennis Federation), created in 2002.
-Uzbekistan also hosts an International WTA tennis tournament, the "Tashkent Open", held in Uzbekistan's capital city.
-This tournament has been held since 1999, and is played on outdoor hard courts.
+Tennis is a very popular sport in Uzbekistan, especially since the country gained independence in 1991.
+Uzbekistan has its own Tennis Federation, called the 'UTF' (Uzbekistan Tennis Federation), which was created in 2002.
+Uzbekistan also hosts an international WTA tennis tournament, the 'Tashkent Open', held in the capital city.
+This tournament has been held annually since 1999 and is played on outdoor hard courts.
 The most notable active players from Uzbekistan are Denis Istomin and Akgul Amanmuradova.

 Chess

 Chess is quite popular in Uzbekistan.
-The country boasts Rustam Kasimdzhanov, who was the FIDE World Chess Champion in 2004, and many junior players like Nodirbek Abdusattorov, the 2021 World Rapid Chess Champion.
-The Uzbek team – consisting of GM Nodirbek Abdusattorov, GM Nodirbek Yakubboev, GM Javokhir Sindarov, GM Shamsiddin Vokhidov and GM Jahongir Vakhidov won gold at the 44th Chess Olympiad in Chennai.
+The country boasts Rustam Kasimdzhanov, who was the FIDE World Chess Champion in 2004, and many junior players, such as the 2021 World Rapid Chess Champion Nodirbek Abdusattorov and the Chess World Cup 2025 winner Javokhir Sindarov.
+Uzbekistan won the gold medal at both the 44th Chess Olympiad in Chennai, India and at the 46th Chess Olympiad as the hosts in Samarkand with the Uzbek team consisting of GMs Nodirbek Abdusattorov, Nodirbek Yakubboev, Javokhir Sindarov, Shamsiddin Vokhidov in both tournaments, along with GM Jahongir Vakhidov in the 44th and GM Mukhiddin Madaminov in the 46th.
+GM Javokhir Sindarov also won the Candidates Tournament 2026 to qualify as the challenger for the World Chess Championship 2026 against the reigning champion GM Gukesh Dommaraju.

-Other Sports
+Other sports

-Michael Kolganov, an Uzbek–born sprint canoer, was world champion and won an Olympic bronze in Sydney in the K1 500-meter in 2000 on behalf of Israel.
-In 2009 and 2011, another Uzbek émigré, gymnast Alexander Shatilov, won a world bronze medal as an artistic gymnast in floor exercise, though he lives in and represents Israel in international competitions.
-Oksana Chusovitina has attended eight Olympic games, and won five world medals in artistic gymnastics including an Olympic gold.
+Michael Kolganov, an Uzbek-born sprint canoer, was world champion and won an Olympic bronze medal in the K1 500-metre event in Sydney in 2000, representing Israel.
+In 2009 and 2011, another Uzbek émigré, gymnast Alexander Shatilov, won a world bronze medal as an artistic gymnast in the floor exercise, though he lives in and represents Israel in international competitions.
+Oksana Chusovitina has attended eight Olympic Games and won five world medals in artistic gymnastics, including an Olympic gold.
 Some of those medals were won while representing Germany and the Soviet Union, though she currently competes for Uzbekistan.

 Other popular sports in Uzbekistan include basketball, judo, team handball, baseball, taekwondo, and futsal.

-Ulugbek Rashitov, won the country's first Olympic gold medal in taekwondo, at the Summer Olympic Games in Tokyo 2021.
+Ulugbek Rashitov won the country's first Olympic gold medal in taekwondo at the Summer Olympic Games in Tokyo in 2021.

 In 2022, the World Judo Championships were held in Tashkent.

 In 2024, the FIFA Futsal World Cup was held in Uzbekistan.

+Since 2024, Tashkent hosts at least once a year a WTT Youth Contender, a table tennis tournament for youngsters promoted by a commercial arm from the International Table Tennis Federation - ITTF.